danleh/wasabi/tutorial/task1/README.md

 * `hello_world.wat`: A minimal WebAssembly module that defines a function "myfunction", which prints the answer to number 42.

-* `log_all.js`: A simple Wasabi analysis that plements all availabe hooks and logs every invocation of every hook.
+* `log_all.js`: A simple Wasabi analysis that implements all available hooks and logs every invocation of every hook.

 ## Step 2: Build